BlaiseMuhirwa/gladius/README.md

         example.

 ### Getting Started
+Before cloning the repository, make sure you have the following libraries installed on your
+machine:
+- cmake-format

 While cloning this repository remember to also grab the submodule since we are using the following submodule dependencies: [cereal](https://uscilab.github.io/cereal/), [googletest](http://google.github.io/googletest/), and [benchmark](https://github.com/google/benchmark).
 Then, build the library as follows (this will also build the unit tests):